Casper Ruud: 2019: Top 100 and NextGen ATP Finals

-2020: First ATP title and top 25
+2020: Historic first ATP title and top 25

 At the 2020 ATP Cup Ruud led Norway to a 2–1 victory over the U.S. team in the first round-robin match by beating John Isner in three tight sets, before teaming up with Viktor Durasovic to beat Austin Krajicek and Rajeev Ram in doubles.
 In the second round robin singles match, Ruud beat world No. 12, Fabio Fognini, in straight sets.

-In February, Ruud made his way to the final of the Argentina Open where he defeated Pedro Sousa in the final, thus becoming the first tennis player from Norway to win an ATP Tour title and also appear in more than one ATP Tour final.
+In February, Ruud made his way to the final of the Argentina Open where he defeated lucky loser Pedro Sousa in the final, thus becoming the first tennis player from Norway to win an ATP Tour title and also appear in more than one ATP Tour final.
 At the same time he surpassed his father Christian's ranking of No. 39 on the ATP ranking, setting a new record as the highest ranked Norwegian player in ATP history with a ranking of No. 34 the following week on 17 February 2020.

 Two weeks after his first title, Ruud reached his second final in a month at the Chile Open but lost in three sets against Thiago Seyboth Wild.

 At the US Open, he reached the third round after defeating Mackenzie McDonald in a five-set match in the first round.
 In the second round he faced Emil Ruusuvuori, who retired in the third set.
 Ruud moved to the third round but was defeated in straight sets by Matteo Berrettini.

 At the Italian Open, Ruud notched four match wins, including a quarterfinal victory over top 10 player Matteo Berrettini, to reach that tournament's semifinals as the first ever Norwegian, once again surpassing the record of his father Christian Ruud who reached the quarterfinals of Monte Carlo in 1997.
 Casper then lost in two sets to Novak Djokovic in the semifinals.
 The result sent him up to a new career high of No. 30 the following week.
 Another semifinal at the 2020 Hamburg European Open the following week sent him up to No. 25 in the rankings.
 At the French Open, Ruud once again reached the third round where was then beaten by Dominic Thiem.